Robust Joint Message and State Transmission under Arbitrarily Varying Jamming: Proof of Theorem

-where $\chi$ is a double-exponentially small number. \end{lemma} Due to the random binning operation to the codebook, Lemma \ref{lem: number of bad codewords in each subcodebook} follows the same as Lemma \ref{lem: size of subcodebooks}.
+for some positive $\epsilon$, where $\chi$ is a double-exponentially small number. \end{applemma} Due to the random binning operation to the codebook, Lemma \ref{lem: number of bad codewords in each subcodebook} follows the same as Lemma \ref{lem: size of subcodebooks}.
 The lemma ensures that the proportion of bad codewords in each subcodebook is exponentially small.